Categories

 Codility focuses specifically on engineering talent with automated code reviews and pair programming simulations.
 What sets Codility apart is its emphasis on code quality, not just functionality.
 The platform evaluates readability, efficiency, and best practices—crucial factors that basic coding tests miss.
 Organizations report reducing their technical screening time by 60% while improving hire quality.

 TestGorilla takes a broader approach, offering over 300 tests spanning cognitive ability, personality traits, technical skills, and language proficiency.
 This versatility makes it ideal for companies hiring across multiple departments.
-Their talent matching ai platform uses machine learning to recommend the best candidates based on assessment results, significantly reducing the manual review burden on hiring managers.
+Their talent Intelligence platform uses machine learning to recommend the best candidates based on assessment results, significantly reducing the manual review burden on hiring managers.
 Pricing starts at $85 per month for small teams, making it accessible to startups.

 Specialized Assessment Solutions